 - Judgmentally selecting a larger penalty term may be appropriate to avoid overfitting.
-In terms of credibility, overfitting is assigning too much credibility to the subject experience. - It is not generally recommended to select a smaller penalty term than test statistics indicate as this is textbook overfitting and not the proper application of a credibility procedure. - Selecting between the total indicated factor and the complement may be appropriate. - Actuaries should take care to evaluate the effect of penalization on all segments for appropriateness.
+In terms of credibility, overfitting is assigning too much credibility to the subject experience. - It is not generally recommended to select a smaller penalty term than test statistics indicate unless the actuary has sufficient reason to give the subject experience additional credibility. - Selecting between the total indicated factor and the complement may be appropriate. - Actuaries should take care to evaluate the effect of penalization on all segments for appropriateness.
 Penalized regression does not remove actuarial judgment entirely.